Last updated on 2026-05-22

 Program overview

-The Resource and Environmental Law program at Saskatchewan Polytechnic is a two-year diploma designed to equip students with essential skills in conservation and environmental law enforcement.
-This program emphasizes the importance of sustainable management of natural resources, including fisheries, forests, and wildlife.
+The Resource and Environmental Law program is a two-year diploma designed to equip students with essential skills in conservation and environmental law enforcement.
+This program emphasizes the importance of sustainability in managing Saskatchewan's natural resources, including fisheries, forests, and wildlife.
 Students will gain a comprehensive understanding of various topics such as Indigenous resource rights, environmental legislation, and investigative techniques.
 The program is ideal for those passionate about environmental protection and law enforcement, providing a solid foundation for a career dedicated to upholding environmental laws and policies.

 Program structure

-The Resource and Environmental Law diploma program spans a length of 70 weeks and is offered at the Prince Albert campus.
+The Resource and Environmental Law diploma program spans a duration of 70 weeks, offering a blend of theoretical knowledge and practical experience.
 The program structure includes:

-- Hands-on learning experiences through lab exercises and simulated field investigations.
+- Hands-on learning through lab exercises and simulated field investigations.

-- Outdoor camps that provide practical skills in various environmental scenarios.
+- Outdoor camps to develop practical skills in various environmental conditions.

 - Work experience opportunities with trainers from government agencies.